·

 Fall on the coast in Portland Maine

-• Just a hop skip and a jump away from Bard Coffee is The Holy Donut (they have 3 locations, we went to the one on Commercial Street).
-This beloved local family-owned spot sells potato donuts with unique variations such as pomegranate, honey lavender, blueberry lemon, and several more!
+• Indulge at The Holy Donut: Just around the corner from Bard Coffee is this Portland classic serving up potato donuts (yes, really!).
+Flavors like pomegranate, blueberry lemon, and honey lavender make it hard to choose, so why not grab a few?
 (It’s so funny to me that donuts seem to be just as much of a craze in Portland, Oregon as they are in Portland, Maine.)

-• Lower Falls is one of the more popular scenic stops along the Kancamagus Highway.
-There is parking, a picnic area, and restrooms located here.
-During warmer months people can be found taking a dip in the watering hole.
+• Stop at Lower Falls: A popular scenic spot along the highway, Lower Falls offers parking, a picnic area, and even restrooms.
+In warmer months, people can be spotted taking a dip in the watering hole—it’s that dreamy.

 Albany Covered Bridge in New Hampshire in the fall